What is a Reaffirmation Agreement?

 When Should You Sign a Reaffirmation Agreement?

 Signing a reaffirmation agreement in Chapter 7 bankruptcy is a complicated decision.
 Thus, you should always discuss the option with a qualified bankruptcy attorney before signing the contract.
-When considering a reaffirmation agreement, ask yourself the following questions:

 • Can you afford the asset you wish to keep?